Mara Brock Akil: Early life and education

 In her freshmen year, Mara volunteered to help some friends in the campus' Black sketch comedy group Out Da Box.
 When a member encouraged her to write a sketch, she initially resisted before writing a parody of Mike Tyson and Robin Givens' marriage.
 "The first laugh was a high I will never forget," she later recounted.
 She took two courses with professor Njoki McElroy in 'Performance of African-American Literature' that focused on directing and performing.
 She performed in two theatrical productions for McElroy, including playing the lead in The Colored Museum.
 She had a college internship at The Grand Rapids Press in Michigan that changed her approach to storytelling; "I was thinking I got this story, and you realized very quickly that your stories did not matter.
 I remember the amount of hustle it took just to get a couple stories on.
 So, my senior year I decided 'I'm going to tell the truth through fiction.'"

+A friend invited her to an 'Organization of Black Screenwriters' seminar hosted by producer Gus Blackmon.
+She made her decision to work in the television industry after meeting professor Delle Chatman at the seminar and went on to petition Chatman to get into her screenwriting course.
 She tried out for the job of an MTV VJ when an open audition was held on campus in February 1991.
-She made her decision to work in the television industry after meeting professor Delle Chatman at an 'Organization of Black Screenwriters' seminar and went on to petition Chatman to get into her screenwriting course.
 Mara Brock graduated in 1992 and applied for Hollywood writing apprenticeships but never received any.
-She worked for a year as an assistant manager at a Gap clothing store before deciding to move to Los Angeles.
+She turned down an advertising job and worked for a year as an assistant manager at a Gap clothing store before deciding to move to Los Angeles.